dividendnerd/dividendnerd.github.io/_posts/2018-06-09-the-right-parameters.md

 I think by now you can imagine the companies were looking for aren't the cool tech startups with their innovative bio-technological that will revolutionize the world.
 No, these are stable, boring, blue chip companies that have consistent income streams, able to pay off debts, increase profits and earnings.
 Moreover, these are companies that are less volatile in general and outperform non-dividend stocks.
 However, they also recover a little less steep whilst also taking less damage in bear markets.
 I will write about that a little more in the coming months.

 Does this cover anything?
 No, I bet no one is ever satisfied.

+>Does this cover anything?
+No, I bet no one is ever satisfied.

 But for now, I'll lay down on the writing, because I've a lot of questions left which I want to answer.
 Here are some of them:

 * But how do you start
 * Doesn't this cost huge amounts of time?